Hassan-mahmoud33/mul_linear_regression/Readme.md

 - os

 ## Note
-the project is for educational purposes only
+This project is for educational purposes only